 If you’re not certain that a vet degree is right for you, here are some other options you can pursue:

 - Veterinary technician: If you don’t want the price tag of a vet degree but still want to dedicate your life to helping animals, working as a vet technician may be a good choice.
 Training typically takes two years and is much cheaper than vet school.
-That said, you can also expect a much lower salary — according to BLS, the median annual pay is $35,320.
+You can also expect a much lower salary — according to BLS, the median annual pay is $38,250.

 - Physician or surgeon: If you want to work in medicine but are hoping for higher salary potential, consider becoming a physician or surgeon.
-Of course, you’ll be working with people instead of animals, but BLS pegs the median salary at $208,000 or higher.
+Of course, you’ll work with people instead of animals, but BLS puts the median salary at $208,000 or higher.

-- Other careers working with animals: There are plenty of other opportunities to work with animals that don’t require a doctorate degree.
+- Other careers working with animals: There are plenty of other opportunities to work with animals that don’t require a doctorate.
 Other jobs include animal trainers, groomers, sitters and more.
-Some of these you may even be able to do as a side business instead of as your primary source of income.
+Some of these you may even be able to do as a side business instead of your primary income source.

 Figuring out what to do with the rest of your life can be a daunting task.
-But if you take the time to consider all of your options before you settle on a path for your education and career, you’ll be in a much better position to make the right choice.
+If you take the time to consider all your options before settling on a path for your education and career, you’ll be in a much better position to make the right choice.